firtsnamegabe/XPS-8000XL/README.md

 Only ever built and tested on Linux.
-It should build on Windows and macOS too - nothing in the source or CMake setup is Linux-specific - but that's genuinely untested; treat it as unverified until someone confirms it.
+It should build on Windows and macOS too - nothing in the source or CMake setup is Linux-specific - but that's genuinely untested; treat it as unverified until someone confirms it. a windows version has been uploaded but it hasn't been tested.

 ## License